jansorg/marketplace-stats/README.md

 marketplace-stats -plugin-id 123456 -token-file token.txt -out report.html
 ```

+## Tips & Tricks
+- There's a tooltip on the numbers of the `Customers` column in the table of monthly summaries.
+The tooltip tells more about the changes in active customers in a month.

 # Go Client for the JetBrains Marketplace
 Package `marketplace` contains a work-in-progress client for the REST API of the JetBrains marketplace.
 See [`main.go`](./main.go) how to use it.